St. Mary's University (Addis Ababa): Research

 For research, St. Mary's organises conferences and workshops, and publishes research journals, proceedings and bulletins.
 Among such efforts is the annual international research conference on private higher education and held since 2003.

-Publishing

-St. Mary's has set up a clearing house on Private Higher Education Research which is housed on its website.
-Other annual conferences include: The Annual Multi-disciplinary Conference, the Annual Student Research Forum, and the Annual Open and Distance Education seminar.
-St. Mary's publishes bi-annual journals in three disciplines; Agriculture and Development, Business and Administration, and Law.
-Almost all the articles published in the proceedings and journals under its auspices are made available on the website at www.smuc.edu.et. and the African Journals Online website.
+In 2025, the university hosted the 23rd International Conference on Private Higher Education in Africa, where the Ethiopian minister of Education outlined the government's plans to limit academic dishonesty from artificial intelligence.

 Memberships

 St. Mary's is a founding member of Ethiopian Private Higher Education Institutions Association, a member of the Association of African Universities, African Quality Assurance Network (AfriQan), and an associate member of the International Network for Quality Assurance Agencies in Higher Education and International Council for Distance Education.